-Member incentives are a key part of L.A.
+Member incentives are a key component of L.A.
 Care's strategy to focus on priorities related to health education, promoting important medical services, encouraging member engagement and improving member experience.
 These interventions are designed to educate and encourage members to proactively seek needed care, and offer eligible members an opportunity to be rewarded for health and wellness behaviors.
-Current and past programs include member incentives for high impact measures such as COVID vaccines, postpartum care, flu shots, follow-up visits for mental illness after hospitalization, breast cancer screenings, well-child visits and more.
-Member incentives undergo evaluations and adjustments based on organizational priorities and network performance on important measures.
+Current and past programs include member incentives for high impact measures such as adult and child vaccines, postpartum care, follow-up visits for mental illness after hospitalization, cancer screenings, well-child visits and more.
+Member incentives undergo evaluations on performance metrics, return on investment (ROI) analysis and adjustments based on organizational priorities and network performance on important measures.
 L.A.
 Care will continue to operate member incentives seeking to deliver programs that are innovative in design and effective in reach.